LZXCyrus/LZXCyrus.github.io/index.md

 I am an undergraduate majoring in Data Science and Big Data of the Southwestern University of Finance and Economics.

-I am interested in natural language processing (NLP) and machine learning (ML), and have already done some works on the construction and application of Knowledge Graph (KG) , event eextracction and Large Language Models (LLM) that have recently emerged.
+I am interested in natural language processing (NLP) and machine learning (ML), and have already done some works on the construction and application of Knowledge Graph (KG) , event extraction and Large Language Models (LLM) that have recently emerged.
 My toolchains are as followed:

 -**Python & R & Matlab**, Familiar